 - Cosine Similarity - Euclidean Distance

 If you follow this design, your system should look like the Figure below.
-Please notice that the Feature Extractor in the Figure below is the same one even though it is drawn twice.
+Please notice that the Feature Extractor in Figure 5 is the same one, even though it is drawn twice.

-Figure 3: face verification architecture
+Figure 5: face verification architecture